Clockmender/My-AN-Nodes/README.md

 These nodes are to add to Version 2.0 or Animation Nodes, whci requires official releases from Blender, i.e. NOT Builbot versions!

-They come with no wartranty, but have been extensively tested.
+They come with no warranty, but have been extensively tested.
 I will produce a help file later, as time permits.

 The bone.py file should go in this directory: